Pinaceae (pine family) Pinus

 Mexico

-Campus’s sole remaining specimen is at 840 Lathrop Drive; another was at 883 Lathrop.
-In Palo Alto, three are in the parking lot divider on the north side of the Main Library on Newell Road.
-Two can be seen at 224 Greenmeadow Way, on the right side along the fence.
-The area’s champion specimen is a behemoth on the north corner of Echo Lane and Alpine Road in Portola Valley; the fallen lax needles caught in the nooks of the ruddy scaly bark give the impression of aerial roots drooping along the trunk.
+Stanford’s sole remaining specimen stands on the left at 840 Lathrop Drive; another once grew at 883.
+In Palo Alto, three are in the parking lot divider on the north side of the Main Library on Newell Road, two are street trees at 3550 Orinda Street.
+Two at 224 Greenmeadow Way, on the right side along the fence, were removed around 2017.
+The area’s champion specimen is a behemoth on the north corner of Echo Lane and Alpine Road in Portola Valley.
+There, the fallen, lax needles gather in the scaly recesses of the reddish bark, evoking aerial roots drooping along the trunk.

 · A simple key to campus pines

-Name derivation: Pinus – Latin for pine; patula – spreading.
+Name derivation: Pinus – Latin for pine; patula – see text above.